jsjoberg/jsjoberg.github.io/README.md

-# JS x source
+#  Home Page Source Code
-This repository continas the source of my personal web page.
+This repository continas the source code for Johan's home page.